KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.
     {% endhint %}

-12. Continue with Step 1 of this worksheet section.
+12. Continue with Part 1 Step 1 above.

 <!--endsec-->